SMArtInt+

 There is an increasing need for hybrid models consisting of physical and surrogate as well as data-driven models.
 XRG has developed an interface, the SMArtInt+ Library, that enables the easy integration of neural networks from different sources and types.
 SMArtInt stands for Smart Integration of Artificial Intelligence in Modelica.
 The reduced open source version SMArtInt, which is already available in the Dymola Library Portfolio, has been successfully tested in many real applications and is available free of charge on github

 There are numerous AI frameworks for creating neural networks: e.g. TensorFlow, PyTorch, Flux.jl (Julia) and others.
 The SMArtInt+ library enables you to integrate machine learning models from different sources in a standardized, user-friendly and efficient way via an external source that can be changed independently of the Modelica code.
-Currently, SMArtInt+ supports TensorFlow and ONNX models, which can be exported to Dymola and OpenModelica or imported from Modelica blocks.
+Currently, SMArtInt+ supports TensorFlow, TensorFlow lite and ONNX models, which can be exported to Dymola and OpenModelica or imported from Modelica blocks.

 Example model for integration of Stateful Recurrent Neural Networks